What To Write In An Email When Sending A Resume?

 Attach a cover letter, too

-First things first: an email you use to send resume is not your cover letter.
+First things first: an email you use to send a resume is not your cover letter.
 However, it can replace the letter in some situations.

 If you are puzzled and not sure whether you need to attach a cover letter, consider the reasons why uploading a cover letter is necessary: